kuailedezeizheng/EasyFL/README.md

 # EasyFL: 🚀 The first federated learning platform for young people. 🌐

-🚧This project is under construction
+👷: "This project is under construction 🚧."

 ## Dependency Requirements
 1. Python version >= 3.9